 Your Insolvency Options

 Canadian Insolvency involves going bankrupt or making a proposal so in order to go insolvent you need to declare bankruptcy or submit a consumer proposal to your creditors.
-Therefore, your Canadian insolvency options are limited to bankruptcy or a consumer proposal.
+Therefore, your options for going insolvent in Canada are limited to bankruptcy or a consumer proposal.

 When you submit a consumer proposal to your creditors you are making an offer to your creditors to pay a percentage of the debt that you owe over a period of time lasting up to five (5) years, to extend the time you have to pay your debt (in full), or some combination of both.